Help steer the ship

 Committee Chairs may serve up to two-terms (four years).

-All National Committees (NZCoRP, National Events and Diversity and Inclusion) meet between 4-10 times per year at Property Council’s offices on Shortland Street, Auckland CBD.
+All National Committees (Retail and Diversity & Inclusion) meet between 4-10 times per year at Property Council’s offices on Shortland Street, Auckland CBD.

 Regional Committees typically meet every 4-6 weeks at a central location within the region.